 Morning is beginning as the sun is rising in the east.
 Sitting quietly watching it happen and listening to the talk of the birds, the breeze, looking at the dew drops on the individual blades of grass.
 Breathing in through your nose for a slow count of 2 and out through your pursed mouth for a count of 5.
 Being one with nature.
 Feeling the crispness of the air on your tongue or in your nose, noticing the pine scents of the great white pine above you or the mudflat scents of a low tide, seeing the spider starting to spin a web, touching the wet dewed grass and feeling the warmth or cold of it.
 All of this is mindfulness.
 All of this is healing.

-What is a Mindful Outdoor Experience?
-A Mindful Outdoor Experience, or MOE, provides an opportunity for participants to deepen their connection to the living earth.
+What is Forest Bathing?
+It is the same as a Mindful Outdoor Experience.
+A Mindful Outdoor Experience, or MOE or Forest Bathing, provides an opportunity for participants to deepen their connection to the living earth.
 The living earth speaks to the interconnected life systems on our planet.
 In our modern times we humans are becoming more and more disconnected from the very system that gives us life.
 This separation is impacting the quality of our lives as well as the quality of life our planet can sustain.
 Spending time outdoors and being guided by an experienced Kripalu Mindful Outdoor Guide can spark curiosity, rekindle fond memories and foster a sense of place and connection to the more than human world in our neighborhoods.
 This is based on the Japanese practice of Forest Bathing which is done in Japan, Korea, Norway, Sweden, Canada, the US, and across the world.
 It is only with regular practice that we realize its full benefits such as relaxing and lowering our blood pressure, reducing stress, increasing our heart's health and our mental capacities, improving our immune systems and so much more.
 It can be done in the woods, in a field, along a stream or river, the coast of Maine, in a park, and even in the city.

-What is the purpose of a Mindful Outdoor Experience?
+What is the purpose of a Mindful Outdoor Experience or Forest Bathing?
 Connect with the Outdoors (in the More than Human world), connect with ourselves, connect with each other – face to face.
 While disconnecting from the digital world, allow the past to be “passed”.
 Allow the future to unfold.
 Be present, right Now , in this moment, In the outdoors… To gather, honor traditions, find meaning, connect, witness, enjoy community, share, create memories, become a better version of ourselves.